 “How did this come to be here?”
 I eagerly asked the guide as I tore my eyes away to look at him.

-The ridges and hill shapes in varied colours of pink, orange, yellow and brown were sculptured by years of erosion and exposure to the elements, resulting in the unique geological formation.
-The natives called it Nyari, ‘the place broken by itself’.
-As long as the community had been around, it had evolved and changed subtly but surely, continuously curving and shaping its beauty ever so slightly into the different variations of shape and color over time.
+He explained that according to research and stories passed down over the centuries, the sandy landscape was sculptured by years of erosion and exposure to the elements, resulting in the unique geological formation.
+The natives call it Nyari, ‘the place broken by itself’.
+As long as the community had been around, with the climate alternating between extreme heat and periodic rains, the formation had evolved and changed subtly but surely, continuously curving, re-shaping and transforming its beauty ever so slightly into the different variations of shape and colour over time, even today.

 The guide indicated that it was possible to descend on a path further down to get closer to its splendour, but warned that the temperatures were much higher down below, rising up to 50 degrees Celsius during the day – hence its name!
 With my response, ‘Wow!
 Can we?” he could see I was mesmerized and was happy with my appreciation for the spectacle before us.
 With a slight wave of his hand, he drew us away from the viewpoint heading towards the start of a slim path disappearing further into the depths of hell. 😉

 It took some coaxing to drag the rest along but I was resolute.
 After all, we’d come all this way just for this purpose, and I could already feel the pull of the ‘spirits’ calling me to explore and get a taste of what an earthly hell looks and feels like.